AbdurrahmanSogbesan/csc-419-project/.github/pull_request_template.md

-# 🚀 Pull Request Template
+## 🚀 Pull Request Title

+The title should explain the changes.
+For example "Add search functionality to the home page"

 ## ✨ Description